SAFCSP-Team/variables-in-cpp/README.md

 ### Objective

-In this project, our main goal is to understand how to use print statement in C++.
+In this project, our main goal is to understand variables in C++.

 ### Problem

-Develop a program that apply addition, subtraction, multiplication, and division operations on two integer numbers and print the result.
+Develop a program that applies addition, subtraction, multiplication, and division operations on two integer numbers and print the result.

 ### Implementation
 - Write your code in the main function.